 IJA-AAJA Pacific Islander Scholarship

-The Indigenous Journalists Association and the Asian American Journalists Association are now accepting applications for the Pacific Islander Journalism Scholarship.
+The Indigenous Journalists Association and the Asian American Journalists Association have partnered to offer the Pacific Islander Journalism Scholarship to up to two Pacific Islander journalists each year.

 The purpose of the scholarship is to improve news media representation of Pasifika peoples, particularly within the U.S. and U.S.-affiliated Pacific islands.
 Applicants should show a commitment to journalism and storytelling that would strengthen news coverage and representation of Indigenous peoples of the Pacific, particularly Polynesians, Micronesians and Melanesians.